CU-DBMI/set-presentations/the-art-and-craft-of-python-packaging/README.md

-# Packaging as Publishing: Python code formalizations
+# The Art and Craft of Python Packaging: Organizing your Python Code for Others

 Expects local availability of [Quarto](https://quarto.org/docs/) and [decktape](https://github.com/astefanutti/decktape) for development work.